 - Extending the useful life of existing Council stormwater infrastructure.

 Developments must incorporate the three following volume management objectives.
 These three principles, and their respective design responses, must be targeted when considering the stormwater design options for a site.
+In addition, sustainable design requirements require designers to consider water efficiency and drought resilience.

 Adapted from Australian Rainfall and Runoff Guide – ARR 2016, Engineers Australia 2016, See Chapter 9 (Urban Drainage)